BrainhackMTL/psy6983_2021/content/en/modules/machine_learning_neuroimaging/index.md

         # First we create 10 splits of the data
         skf = KFold(n_splits=10, shuffle=True, random_state=123)

  * What are the features we are using in this model?
-What are the numbers representing, for shape of the time series (168, 64), shape of the connectivity matrix (64 x 64), and feature matrix (155, 2016)?
+What are the numbers representing the shape of the time series (168, 64), the shape of the connectivity matrix (64 x 64), and of the feature matrix (155, 2016)?

  * Using the performance of the different polynomial fit (MSE) for train and test error, try to explain why increasing complexity of models does not necessarily lead to a better model.